DaC00P/lesson_plan/node_quiz.md

 console.log(isSpace(stringThree) === true);
 ```

 4. You are given the following JSON: `var myJson =  {1: 2, 3: 4, 5: 6, 7: 8}`.
 Please complete the below function to accept this JSON and returns the sum of all the values.
 The console.logs should print `true` when this function is operating properly.
+Please do not use the Array method `reduce`.
 ```
 var myJson =  {1: 2, 3: 4, 5: 6, 7: 8};
 var myJsonTwo = {1: 1, false: 0, true: 5, 'seventeen': 17}